SheaParrott/NgRx-ToDo/README.md

-# Elegant To-Do Application Utilizing NgRx Signal Store
+# Elegant To-Do Application with Two State Management Approaches: NgRx SignalStore & NgRx with RxJS

-This repository features a streamlined To-Do application powered by the cutting-edge NgRx Signal Store.
-The file structure has been meticulously crafted with future expansion in mind, anticipating the eventual integration of NgRx with RxJS to achieve the same functionality.
-Stay tuned for upcoming enhancements!
+This repository showcases a streamlined To-Do application with two distinct state management implementations.
+One approach utilizes NgRx with RxJS, while the other leverages NgRx SignalStore, an extension of Angular Signals.
+The project aims to demonstrate different methods for managing state effectively in an Angular application.